GoldenbergLab/naming-and-documentation-conventions/README.md

 The last word in the reporsitory names shoudl **always** include the name of the person who created the repo.

 ### Repository Names - rest of text

+The test of text should include information that would help an outside observer identify the specific meaning of the repo.
+In addition, please follow these guidelines:

 #### Use all lowercase letters.

 - :white_check_mark: `my-new-repository`